atanu16/StellarScript/README.md

 #  StellarScript

-StellarScript is a programming language designed with a paramount focus on clean syntax, simplicity, and ease of use.
-Its core philosophy revolves around prioritizing readability and enhancing developer productivity.
-With an intuitive structure and straightforward conventions, StellarScript empowers beginners and seasoned developers alike to write efficient and maintainable code effortlessly.
+"Stellar" can also connote beauty and elegance.
+In this interpretation, StellarScript could represent a programming language known for its clean syntax, simplicity, and ease of use.
+It prioritize readability and developer productivity, making it ideal for beginners or for rapid prototyping.

 ## Features